jnv/ansible-role-unattended-upgrades/README.md

 ### Automatic Reboot

-If you enable automatic reboot feature (`unattended_automatic_reboot`), the role will install `update-notifier-common` package, which is required for detecting and executing reboot after the upgrade.
+If you enable automatic reboot feature (`unattended_automatic_reboot`), the role will attempt to install `update-notifier-common` package, which is required on some systems for detecting and executing reboot after the upgrade.
 You may optionally define a specific time for rebooting (`unattended_automatic_reboot_time`).

-**NOTE:** This feature is not currently supported on Debian Jessie, due to a missing replacement for the said package.
-Attempt to enable this feature on unsupported system will cause a failure.
-See [the discussion in #6](https://github.com/jnv/ansible-role-unattended-upgrades/issues/6) for more details.
+This feature was broken in Debian Jessie, but eventually was rolled into the unattended-upgrades package; see [the discussion in #6](https://github.com/jnv/ansible-role-unattended-upgrades/issues/6) for more details.

 ## Disabled Cron Jobs